Responsibly - Without a Car

 eliminate the need for more or larger roads.
 We

-currently being experienced are convincing ever more people to
+are currently experiencing are convincing ever more people to

-years and more than half of public transportation issues on the
+and more than half of public transportation issues on the ballot

-ballot have been approved by voters.
-As this demand continues
+have been approved by voters.
+As this demand continues to

-to increase, additional service, both of frequency and areas
+increase, additional service, both of frequency and areas served,

-served, will most likely be forthcoming to accommodate the
+will most likely be forthcoming to accommodate the demand.

 you are traveling near home, you are probably at least somewhat